-From smooth curves to modern angles, Pella of Victoria offers you a nearly endless amount of design possibilities to make a custom look.
-Specialty window styles add uniqueness and elegance to your home.
+From smooth curves to modern angles, Pella of Victoria gives you a nearly endless amount of design possibilities to create a unique look.
+Specialty window styles add distinctiveness and class to your design.
 Also, they feature unique hardware inspired by fine homes everywhere.

-Specialty windows in the Pella® Architect Series® ReserveTM line are available in a number of exterior colors and wood finishes with a number of grille patterns for Victoria-area homeowners.
+Specialty windows in the Pella® Architect Series® ReserveTM line are available in a variety of exterior colors and wood finishes with a number of grille patterns for Victoria-area homeowners.

 Specialty Casement Windows